 It is not uncommon for an individual to enter rehab treatment with an addiction to multiple substances.
 These cases are complicated because detox protocols are specialized towards specific substances.
 When multiple substances are involved, withdrawal symptoms are magnified.
 Detox can be precarious with multiple addictions.
 Standards for treating detox for one substance might work against the detox for a second substance.

-When an individual seeking addiction treatment first arrives at the rehab facility, he or she will be medically evaluated by licensed physicians.
-The person will first enter a detox program where he or she goes through medically monitored and supervised withdrawals from the substance of choice.
+When individuals seeking addiction treatment first arrive at the rehab facility, they will be medically evaluated by licensed physicians.
+The person will first enter a detox program where they go through medically monitored and supervised withdrawals from the substance of choice.
 Detox usually lasts for 7 to 10 days; however, it can last longer in certain situations.
-A specific plan will be set up during the intake session.
-Following detox, the individual is moved to the inpatient treatment program where the more intensive treatment of addiction begins.
+Trained professionals will set up a specific plan during the intake session.
+After detox, the individual is moved to the inpatient treatment program, where the more intensive addiction treatment begins.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Granite Recovery Centers